ashleyallphin/react-clicky-game/README.md

 ### Plans for Future Development
 - Finalize styling
-- Add modal when game is won
+- Add modal when game is won (maybe)
 - Add shake animation to cards to alert user when game is lost